 Non-Playable Boss Characters

-- Balrog (known in Japanese versions as M. Bison)
+- Balrog (known as M. Bison in the Japanese versions)

-- Vega (known in Japanese versions as Balrog)
+- Vega (known as Balrog in the Japanese versions)

-- M. Bison (known in Japanese versions as Vega)
+- M. Bison (known as Vega in the Japanese versions)

-Outside of the constant rehashes, Street Fighter II was also ported to just about every video game console, handheld, and computer ever created.
+Outside of the constant rehashes, the original Street Fighter II was ported to some consoles and computer systems in the 90s: